 My stills journey did this quite organically.

 Starting slow was a given.
-There were few places to gain knowledge quickly and where I lived, they dealt with generalisations, not specifics, good for a solid base, not much more.
+There were few places to gain knowledge quickly and when and where I lived it.

-It took me years to “get” apertures, depth of field, the quality and qualities of various films and processes.
+For example it took me years to “get” apertures, depth of field, the quality and qualities of various films and processes, decipher lens design and the best way to handle a camera.

-Mentors were few and often all on the same path (weddings etc), books expensive and hard to be aware of, magazines came out monthly or less often and were hit and miss at best.
+Mentors were few and often all on the same path (weddings etc).
 I am not saying there were no mentors for me to draw from, there were some, but they were also on a pathway of learning and busy, obsessed by their own work.

 Finding my flow and passion were also relatively easy, because I was inspired by the things around me, limited to those things only and my visual inspirations supported that.
-The weird juxtaposition that is a library of books of the American landscape and wildlife palette or National Geographic classics and the Australian equivalent aside, I knew what I wanted to shoot without question, I just needed to work out how to do it.
+The weird juxtaposition that is a library of books hoarded on the classic American landscape and wildlife palette or National Geographic magazines and applying that to their Australian equivalents aside, I knew what I wanted to shoot without question, I just needed to work out how to do it.

 Don’t want to loose my head.